 Some companies run a few automated tools and track how many clicks targets make on phishing emails or malicious websites and claim that is a social engineering audit.
 Keep in mind to be a real audit they must simulate the actions of a malicious social engineer.

 It is not an easy job but it is imperative to make sure you choose the best social engineering company to fit your needs.
 Think of it this way, if you were sick and needed to see a doctor would you want to choose just any doctor?
-If you had a serious illness and wanted needed to route out the problem you would want the best.
+If you had a serious illness and wanted/needed to root out the problem you would want the best.
 A doctor with a world renowned reputation, a doctor that has a track record of being the best and a doctor that has demonstrated real actual expertise in their field, not one that just wrote papers and talked to other doctors.

 That is not too different when it comes to a social engineer auditor.
 It is important to remember that the objective of the audit is to evaluate the security of the people in your company.
 Getting the best possible evaluation is your goal.